aragon/foundry-env/README.md

 ## Adding new commands

-If your project needs custom commands, edit your `Makefile` and append a task as follows:
+If your project needs custom commands, edit your `Makefile` and append them as follows:

 ```make
 include lib/foundry-env/base.mk